makrai/notes/conia21-cross-ling-srl-unify-naacl.md

 ## 4.2 Dataset

-* CoNLL-2009 shared task (Hajic+ 2009) is the largest and most diverse collection of human-annotated sentences for multilingual SRL.
-It comprises 6 languages 4 , namely, Catalan, Chinese, Czech, English, German and Spanish,
+* CoNLL-2009 shared task (Hajic+ 2009) is the largest and most diverse collection of human-annotated sentences for multilingual SRL
+  * 6 languages: Catalan, Chinese, Czech, English, German and Spanish,
-  * significantly varying amounts of training samples, from 400K predicate instances in Czech to only 17K in German; we provide an overview of the statistics of each language in Appendix B. CoNLL-2009 is the ideal testbed for evaluating the ability of our unified model to generalize across hetero- geneous resources since each language adopts its own linguistic formalism, from English PropBank to PDT-Vallex, from Chinese PropBank to AnCora
+  * significantly varying amounts of training samples, from 400K predicate instances in Czech to only 17K in German; we provide an overview of the statistics of each language in Appendix B. CoNLL-2009 is
+  * the ideal testbed for evaluating the ability of our unified model to generalize across heterogeneous resources since each language adopts its own linguistic formalism, from English PropBank to PDT-Vallex, from Chinese PropBank to AnCora
 * VerbAtlas (Di Fabio+ 2019), a recently released resource for SRL 5 , with the aim of understanding whether our model can learn to align inventories that are